Grace and the Grotesque

 - provide

-your own ideas, textual references (with MLA-style page citations), and--only when prompted--properly cited, relevant material from secondary sources.
-Whether I happen to agree with your thesis or not matters not at all--just insure that it is sufficiently supported and logically, persuasively rendered.
+adequate evidence: employ close reasoning and textual references.
+(Whether I happen to agree with your thesis or not matters not at all--just insure that it is sufficiently supported and logically, persuasively rendered.

 - demonstrate familiarity with the assigned works: your essays should indicate intimate, comprehensive awareness of the literary and/or visual texts involved in your argument.